hpi-bp1819-naumann/shift-detector/docs/source/api.rst

 API
 ===

-.. module:: shift_detector
+.. module:: Morpheus

 This part of the documentation covers all the public interfaces of Morpheus.

 Detector Object
 ---------------
-.. autoclass:: shift_detector.detector.Detector
+.. autoclass:: Morpheus.detector.Detector
    :members:
    :inherited-members: